Tjabring/dCachePi/README.md

 License:
 This script is provided as-is, without warranty.
 Use at your own risk.
 It is a wrapper around a dCache install and not provided by dCache itself.
-For more information about dCache itself, visit: [dCache.org](https://www.dcache.org).
+For more information about dCache, visit: [dCache.org](https://www.dcache.org).